Skip to Main Content

 Certain individuals have increased sensitivity to particular chemicals, odors, dusts or allergens when compared to the general population.
 Sensitive individuals should seek medical attention as needed, and advise their supervisor if they have specific needs so they can be accommodated.

-General Guidelines for Achieving Good Indoor Air Quality
+General Guidelines for Achieving Good Indoor Environmental Quality

 Indoor air quality should be free of odors and dust, not too stuffy, stagnant, or drafty, and at a comfortable temperature and humidity.